metabase/metabase/docs/configuring-metabase/environment-variables.md

 Consider metabase.driver/can-connect? / can-connect-with-details? to have failed if they were not able to successfully connect after this many milliseconds.
 By default, this is 10 seconds.

+Timeout in milliseconds for connecting to databases, both Metabase application database and data connections.
+In case you're connecting via an SSH tunnel and run into a timeout, you might consider increasing this value as the connections via tunnels have more overhead than connections without.

 ### `MB_EMAIL_FROM_ADDRESS`